Nailz71/Rampage-Mod/README.md

    Activates Nightmare Difficulty regardless of which passage is chosen.

 ### 8: No Early Exit:

-   Dislike it when players skip through maps rocket jumping to get keys early ? with this setting players will not be able to leave map with an
-undisclosed number of enemies still alive!
-They will Gib on exit & be given a msg
-about there being too many monsters alive to exit yet.
+Players will not be able to leave map with an undisclosed number of enemies still alive!
+They will Gib on exit & be given a msg  about there being too many monsters alive to exit yet.

 Before using Plague Mode below, NOTE: this changes the speed, BE SURE to change it back before playing a different game or hosting DM etc.
-Type 'sv_maxspeed 320' into console or idealy put that line in your AUTOEXEC.cfg
+Type 'sv_maxspeed 320' into console or ideally put that line in your AUTOEXEC.cfg

-### 16: Plague Mode: NOTE: this also sets the server setting
+### 16: Plague Mode: NOTE: this also changes the server setting:
 sv_maxspeed to 250 (default 320).

    The Plague has gone through Ranger Town - Players start with reduced HP 75 &